Severstal to spin off gold unit, eyes listing

 Severstal's split gives an implied valuation to the Nord Gold unit of $2.8 billion, said Igor Lebedinets, analyst at VTB Capital, above values priced in by some in the market.

-However shares of Severstal, which has a market capitalisation of about $13 billion, were down 6.6 percent to 419.5 roubles at 12:40 p.m.
-British time.
+However shares of Severstal, which has a market capitalization of about $13 billion, were down 6.6 percent to 419.5 roubles at 1240 GMT.

 "The valuation (of Nord Gold) is seen by the market as lower than the one currently being priced by Severstal," said Lebedinets.